STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2017/seminar4/sm_4_differential_expression_analysis.md

 ### What are genes?
 What are probes?

 One last note just before we get the party started.
 Notice that the row IDs in the expression matrix don't look much like genes.
 They looke like this: 1415670\_at, 1415671\_at, 1415672\_at.
 What are these random gibberish?
 Actualy these are probe IDs.
-Probes segments of sequences used in microarray to bind to segments of cDNA molcules (stretches of mRNA).
+Probes are segments of sequences used in microarray to bind to segments of cDNA molecules (stretches of mRNA).
 This means that there may be multiple probes that map to different sections of the same gene and there may be multiple genes that map to the same probe.

 For the purpose of our seminar, we will ignore the difference between genes and probes, thereby avoiding the whole mapping problem.
 Instead, we will simply use these terms interchangeably.
 When we say "this gene is differentially expressed", feel free to substitute that for "this probe is differentially expressed" and vice versa.